-During week 44 (28/10 - 03/11), the observed morbidity ranged within the expected limits, with the exception of the syndromes "gastroenteritis without blood in the stool" and "bloody diarrhoea", for which an increase was observed at the end of the week, across all centers.
-Further investigation did not reveal any cluster of epidemiological interest in single hosting facilities.
+In week 06/2020 (03/01 to 09/02) the observed morbidity ranged within the expected limits, with the exception of the syndromes "gastroenteritis without blood in the stool" and "suspected scabies", for which an increased number of cases was reported, across participating centers.
+Regarding the gastroenteritis cases, further investigation did not reveal any cluster of epidemiological importance in single hosting facilities.
+The increased number of reported cases of the syndrome "suspected scabies" is part of a documented cluster in a single center, for which public health measures are ongoing - instructions have been given for the management of the cases and their contacts, and medicines are provided by NPHO.

-During this week, 9 chickenpox cases were reported, 7 aged<15 years old.
+During this week, 8 chickenpox cases were reported, 6 of whom aged<15 years old.
 Chickenpox is usually a mild disease in childhood; populations in which childhood vaccination has not been introduced (i.e. populations from the countries of origin of refugees/migrants hosted in the centres) experience chickenpox as a "childhood disease", with periodic outbreaks.
-The HCDCP has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.keelpno.gr/).
+The NPHO has issued instructions for the management of chickenpox cases in centres hosting refugees/migrants (www.eody.gov.gr/).